keyroll-99/keyroll-99/README.md

 🔭 I’m currently working on:
   * Nuget pacakge SqlScriptRunner - released, currently I focus on optimized size of package, and I want to separate this package to few smaller packages [nuget](https://www.nuget.org/packages/SqlScriptRunner)
   * Travel-ways, it's a group student project - Work in progress [project repo](https://github.com/TravelerWays/TravelWaysApi)
-  * Ship game - a small student project, where I have to use python to create a ship game
   * BEng Thesis - currenlty I'm planning architecture

 🌱 I’m currently learning: